csmith/centauri/README.md

 A full route config may look something like this:

 ```
+# This route will answer requests made to `example.com` or `www.example.com`.
+# They will be proxied to `server1:8080`, with an extra `X-Via: Centauri`
+# header sent to the upstream.
+In the response to the client, the `Server`
+# header will be removed, and the `Strict-Transport-Security` header will be
+# set to `max-age=15768000` if the upstream didn't set it.
 route example.com www.example.com
     upstream server1:8080
     header delete server
     header default Strict-Transport-Security max-age=15768000
     header add X-Via Centauri

+# This route will answer requests made to `example.net`.
+They'll be proxied to
+# `server1:8081`.
+Certificates will be generated using the `selfsigned`
+# provider instead of Centauri's default, and the `Content-Security-Policy`
+# header will always be set to `default-src 'self'` on responses to the client.
 route example.net
     upstream server1:8081
     header replace Content-Security-Policy default-src 'self';
     provider selfsigned

+# This route will answer requests made to `placeholder.example.com` and any
+# other domain that is not covered by the other routes (because it's a fallback
+# route).
+These requests will be proxied to either `server1:8082` or
+# `server1:8083` (picked at random).
+route placeholder.example.com
+    upstream server1:8082
+    upstream server1:8083
+    fallback
 ```

 #### Providers